-Action Plan
+Action plan

-A 10 year action plan to deliver carbon neutral emissions on the current scope of Cheshire West and Chester Council's operations and will be known as the Council's Carbon Management Plan 2020-2030.
+A 10-year action plan to deliver carbon neutral emissions on the current scope of Cheshire West and Chester Council's operations and will be known as the Council's Carbon Management Plan 2020-2030.

-The Carbon Management Plan will, to set out how the Council will achieve carbon neutrality in relation to its own in-scope emissions by 2030, which are predominately Scope 1 and Scope 2 emissions within the financial boundary.
+The Carbon Management Plan will set out how the Council will achieve carbon neutrality in relation to its own in-scope emissions by 2030, which are predominately Scope 1 and Scope 2 emissions within the financial boundary.
 These are the emissions that the Council can directly influence.

 The Council also has an ambition to monitor and reduce emissions throughout its supply chain, and ensure staff are supported to travel sustainably while at work.
-It is anticipated to baseline and provide additional information from the 2022-2023 reporting period.

-In addition to current work to ensure carbon considerations are included in procurement activity, the Council will consider the expansion of the scope of reported emissions to include these supply chain (Scope 3) emissions during the 2030-2035 Carbon Management Plan.
+In addition to current work to ensure carbon considerations are included in procurement activity, the Council will consider the expansion of reported emissions to include these supply chain (Scope 3) emissions during the 2030-2035 Carbon Management Plan.